NEWS: New Aeronautics Design Challenge for 2016-2017

 Two design areas are available…a supersonic business jet aircraft and a subsonic low noise commercial aircraft.
 Senior level undergraduates and graduate students from accredited US universities may compete in either area.

 Papers are due no later than June 1, 2017.
 A forum for participating students, winners, and their faculty will be held in partnership with NASA Langley Research Center in the October time frame of 2017.
+Note: This challenge is only for US colleges and universities, we cannot accept entries from other nations.

 2015-2016 DEP Aeronautics Challenge News: